GrigoryLantsov/helm-library/README.md

 ## Introduction

-This chart provides a common template helpers
+This chart provides a universal chart for every kind of applications

 ## Usage